igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited.md

 So far, I have had experience developing pipelines using Jenkins, Travis CI, Azure DevOps, and Bitbucket Pipelines.
 Since 2019, GitHub offers support for full-fledged CI/CD pipelines, free for public repositories.
 Therefore, I decided to use GitHub Actions for re-implementing the project's CI/CD.

+For this project, I adopted the [trunk-based development](https://trunkbaseddevelopment.com/) as a source-control branching model.
+With this model, all development is done either by committing directly to the trunk or through short-lived feature branches merged to the trunk using pull requests combined with the automated builds.
+Also, the main branch is meant to be deployable at any commit.

 #### Pull Request
 TODO
 #### Master Branch